 Healthy Child Healthy World also has a great article about how to beat bug bites.

 Just be careful about the bug spray you decide to buy.
 For example, Avon’s Skin So Soft Bug Guard was suggested to me as a good natural alternative – and then I looked up the ingredients.
 I could only find them for the old formulation, and they didn’t look good.
 Avon Skin So Soft products have EWG (Environmental Working Group) Skin Deep ratings between 5 to 8 (ratings are on a scale of 0-10, with 0-2 considered low hazard, 3-6 moderate hazard, and 7-10 high hazard), though the new Bug Guard formulation is not in the database yet.
-Check out Colorful Canary’s post about the previous formula here.
 The current formula contains Picaridin, which doesn’t have neurotoxicity concerns the way DEET does, but it hasn’t been tested over the long term so we can’t be sure about its effects.
 I can’t find an actual ingredients list of the product anywhere, which to me, raises warning bells.

 If you’re into DIY with essential oils, you can easily make your own bug spray!
-2 Moms Natural Skincare has an easy recipe here, along with some other natural bug spray suggestions.
-Overthrow Martha has a recipe for bug spray with SPF in either a body butter or a spray.
+I have been making my DIY Outdoor Spray for a couple of years now and I notice a HUGE difference when I’ve sprayed myself and when I haven’t.
+Overthrow Martha also has a recipe for bug spray with SPF in either a body butter or a spray.